nikfrank/snoop-hooks/README.md

 that `:not(:first-child):not(:last-child)` is pretty ugly...

 [if we check our handy list of CSS pseudoselectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes), it would appear there's no better option for selecting the non-endcap items in a list.
 So be it - cash don't grow on trees, so we need to do tha deed

+(( NB - following are left for the author to complete refactoring to hooks ))

 #### mobile styling